Skip to content

 Why This Happens

 Prisma maintains a connection pool per PrismaClient instance.
 Each instance holds open database connections ready for queries.
-Connection pool exhaustion happens when:
+Connection pool exhaustion happens when demand for connections exceeds the pool size, or when the total connections across all instances exceed the database limit.

 • Too many PrismaClient instances — each new PrismaClient() creates its own pool.
-In serverless environments, every cold start creates a new instance with a new pool of connections.
+In serverless environments, every cold start creates a new instance.

 • Pool too small for concurrency — the default pool size (connection_limit) may be too small for the application’s concurrency level.